marcpouzet/zrun/README.md

 Programming 2003.
 All are based on the fix-point computation of a monotone function on a domain with bounded height that is done at every reaction.
-The present work builds directly on 3/, reformulating the semantics so that it can be expressed in a statically typed, purely functional language that has strong normalization property (e.g., the programming language of Coq).
-In comparison, the original version was a shallow embedding in a language with call-by-need like Haskell.
+The present work builds directly on 3/, reformulating the semantics so that it could be programmed in a statically typed, purely functional language that has strong normalization property (e.g., the programming language of Coq).
+In comparison, the original version in 3/ was a shallow embedding in a language with call-by-need like Haskell.
 You can read the companion paper "[A Constructive State-based Semantics and Interpreter for a Synchronous Data-flow Language with State